 Why Your Band Should Use a Click Track

-A drummer’s main responsibility is to keep the band in time.
+A drummer’s main responsibility is to keep the band in time with the rhythm.
 Everything else is secondary to that.
-So how does the drummer stay in time?
+So how does the drummer stay in time with the rhythm?

-The question is often asked of using a metronome for live performances.
+The question of using a metronome for live performances is frequently asked.
 Some think that it’s essential whereas others feel that it sucks the life out of your experience.

-I’m a strong advocate for using a click track for live shows of most music genres.
-It really helps to keep the band tight and focus on improving the dynamic range of your set without being sloppy with the tempo.
+I’m a strong advocate for using a click track for live shows of many different music genres.
+It helps to keep the band tight and focus on improving the dynamic range of your set without being sloppy with the tempo.
 It’s a skill that each band member needs to learn but I think the benefits are well worth it.

 It’s more difficult to keep in time when playing live